 In January 2019 Jamie was awarded his 4th Dan (4th Degree Black Belt) by Shihan Stephen Boulton of the Kanmuri Dojo for his study of Kukishinden Ryu.
 Jamie also launched the Real Mini Ninjas and Shadow Warriors lessons for children.
 The Seal Martial Arts team also taught a wide variety of weapons skills at the Kaizen Martial Arts Expo 2019 and taught Shurikenjutsu at both SwordPunk 9 and SwordPunk X.

 Aside from his experience in martial arts Jamie Seal is also a qualified solicitor and qualified support worker for people living with mental illness but since securing the backing of the Princes Trust in 2016 works full time on the Seal Martial Arts Dojo.
-Now Jamie focuses on bringing some of the best instructors from all over the UK to host seminars at the Seal Martial Arts Dojo!
+In 2023 Jamie licensed his own martial arts system called Seal Martial Arts Kobudō which clearly guides students up to 7th Dan.
+Now Jamie focuses on bringing some of the best instructors from all over the UK to host seminars at the Seal Martial Arts Dojo in Rugby!

-Gary Hallett - 3rd Dan - Bujinkan Budo Taijutsu - Black Mountain Combat Concepts
+Gary Hallett - 7th Dan - Seal Martial Arts Kobudō - Black Mountain Combat Concepts, Wales

-Gary Hallett is a Sandan (3rd Degree Black Belt) in Bujinkan Budo Taijutsu who orginally started training under Shidoshi Ho Jamie Seal over 10 years ago whilst in the Army.
+Gary Hallett is a Nanadan (7th Degree Black Belt) in Seal Martial Arts Kobudō who orginally started training under Sensei Jamie Seal over 17 years ago whilst in the Army.
 Since then Gary has trained with various Bujinkan Shihan in the UK and is an assistant instructor at Seal Martial Arts.
-Gary was awarded his 1st Dan by Shidoshi Ho Jamie Seal in 2017.
+Gary was awarded his 7th Dan by Sensei Jamie Seal in June 2023.
 He is an extremely talented instructor with a lot of knowledge to impart.

-Oliver O’Connor - 1st Kyu - Bujinkan Budo Taijutsu and Kickboxing - Seal Martial Arts
+Oliver O’Connor - 1st Kyu - Seal Martial Arts Kobudo and Kickboxing - Seal Martial Arts, Rugby

 Oli O’Connor is an up and coming assistant instructor at the Seal Martial Arts Dojo!
-Oli has trained in Ninjutsu under Jamie Seal for several years now and has extensive experience training in kickboxing so he runs the Seal Martial Arts Ladies Only lessons on Fridays at 18:00.
-Oli also teaches some of the kids lessons in the dojo during the week and on Fridays at 17:00.
+Oli has trained in Kobudō under Jamie Seal for several years now and has extensive experience training in kickboxing.
+Oli also teaches some of the kids lessons in the dojo during the week.
 Oli is a very friendly instructor who is more than happy to help the students in any way he can and he’s rapidly becoming an experienced instructor at the Seal Martial Arts Dojo.

 © Copyright Seal Martial Arts 2020